muhyun/DDPG-Continuous-Control/report.md

 **1. First approach**

 **Strategy**: A tuple (state, action, rewards, next state) of each agent is saved into the reply buffer, and then actor and critic are trained for each reply buffer addition.
 For stability, gradient clipping is used for critic network training.
 In PyTorch, gradient clipping can be done suing torch.nn.utils.clip_grad_norm_() function as below.
+The learning happens once every timestep.

    ```py
    # Minimize the loss